Elmer Bailey

 Elmer Francis Bailey (born December 13, 1957) is an American former professional football player who spent three seasons in the National Football League (NFL) with the Miami Dolphins and Baltimore Colts between 1980 and 1982.
-Bailey appeared in 31 career games after being drafted from the University of Minnesota, he also attended Lincoln (MO) before transferring to Minnesota.
+Bailey appeared in 31 career games after being drafted in the fourth round from the University of Minnesota, he also attended Lincoln (MO) before transferring to Minnesota.